 A cesarean section is major surgery for mom.
 It takes longer for you to recover from a cesarean section than from a vaginal birth.
 You can expect to spend 2 to 4 days in the hospital after a cesarean section but you will need 4 to 6 weeks to fully recover after you go home.
 You may experience complications from the surgery, such as infections or bleeding.
 It is important to stay in touch with your health care provider even after you go home.

+It’s hard to plan for anything when it comes to children

+The reality is that from now on, you can anticipate changes in your child’s life or development but you can rarely plan on them.

+Labor and delivery is just like walking and crawling.
+We know an approximate time table but not an exact one.
+So you can anticipate that labor will occur spontaneously sometime around 40 weeks but you can’t plan on it.

+The people in your life who will support you and your baby should also know that flexibility is critical.

+Perhaps the waiting period is an important time for you to rest so you’re ready for labor.

 COMMON PATIENT QUESTIONS